The case was announced on July 9, 1975: The State of Minnesota vs. David S. Forbes.

 Hennie le Roux produced noticeable punches, struck a vicious blow to a Canadian player, while one player had his left eye cut open.
 Dalton, and Canadians Gareth Rees and Rod Snow were sent off by frazzled ref David McHugh.
 Dalton was out of the World Cup, as soon after was Hendricks, who was subsequently suspended for a total of 90 days for starting the ruckus.

-In certain circles, ‘a helmet’ is a slang term for the head of a penis, and NFL defensive end Myles Garrett certainly made a proper d*ck of himself when he weaponised a headguard in November 2019 in scenes that truly shocked the sport.
+NFL defensive end Myles Garrett certainly made a fool of himself when he weaponised a headguard in November 2019 in scenes that truly shocked the sport.

 It was the Cleveland Browns versus the Pittsburgh Steelers.